AndreasWBartels/libraries/README.md

 # libraries

-This Repository contains the base libraries and tools for JGISShell
+This Repository contains libraries and tools developed for JGISShell

 ## Author
 JGISShell was created by [Andreas W. Bartels](https://github.com/AndreasWBartels).